Department of Mechanical Engineering

 Eric Wolbrecht, Chair (324I Engineering/Physics Bldg.
 83844-0902; phone: 208-885-0348; www.uidaho.edu/engr/ME).

-Mechanical engineering applies the principles of science and technology to create products and systems which benefit mankind in several areas, including:
+Mechanical engineering applies the principles of science and technology to create products and systems that benefit mankind in several areas:

 1. the conversion of energy from natural sources to provide power, light, heating and cooling, and transportation;